 Tim: And providing valuable tax revenues for the government, of course.

 Scott: There you go.
-Exorbitant tax revenues.We value your comments!
-Please weigh in on our comment section below.
+Exorbitant tax revenues.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com